hongbinbao/noserunner/README.md

 	    --plan-file PLAN      Set the absolute path or relative path of test plan file.
 If not provide this option.
 The "plan" file in current directory will be used as default

-	    --duration DURATION   The minumum test duration before ending the test.
+	    --duration DURATION   The maxumum test duration before ending the test.
 					          Here format must follow next format: xxDxxHxxMxxS. e.g. --duration=2D09H30M12S, which means 2 days, 09 hours, 30 minutes and 12 seconds

-	    --reportserver        Enable the report server feature.
+	    --livereport          Enable the live report server feature.
 Default is disable

-        --server-config       Specify the path of server configuration file.
+        --livereport-config       Specify the path of the lieve report server configuration file.
                               If not provide this option.
-The "server.config" file in current directory will be used as default
+The "livereport.config" file in current directory will be used as default

         --device-config       Specify the path of device configuration file.
                               If not provide this option.
 The "device.config" file in current directory will be used as default